School Science Lessons

 Do this experiment in a fume cupboard.

-Add potassium permanganate solution to 2 cm of concentrated hydrochloric acid solution in a test-tube with damp filter paper over.
+Add potassium permanganate solution to 2 cm of concentrated hydrochloric acid solution in a test-tube with damp filter paper over the edge of the opening.

 Chlorine gas is given off.